emese-meder/Java-Christmas-Tasks/README.md

 **Note:** the 9th element of the expected list had a spelling mistake in it and said "buzz" instead of "Buzz" in the task Readme file.
 I assumed that to be a mistake and fixed it.

 The actual array was then the one created by the FizzBuzz method (calling at the FizzBuzzGenerator class) with startNumber 1 and endNumber 15.
-As this method created a list, this was converted to an array using .to Array()
+As this method created a list, this was converted to an array for the test using .to Array()

 ## Testing the Code:

-The next step is then to run the tests and fix the code based on them.
+The next step was then to run the tests and fix the code based on them.
 Then run the test again and repeat if necessary.

 ### 1st Test

 The FourIsDivisibleByTwoTest() failed at first, meaning that the divisibleBy method was incorrect.

-The test has passed after changing the return statement in the divisbleBy method:
+The test has passed after changing the return statement in the divisbleBy method from:

    return numerator % Denominator == 2;